-This feature is only available on Rxeed platform and no where else to facilitate the ability for consumers with a few click to find out if independent pharmacies stock hard to find medication in stock instead of spending endless hours on the phone to figure out who has it. $2 services charge will apply in order to view results of pharmacies who has it in stock.
-Rxeed can't ensure which manufacture pharmacies has in stock .
+This feature is only available on the Rxeed platform and nowhere else to facilitate the ability for consumers with a few clicks to find out if independent pharmacies stock hard to find medication in stock instead of spending endless hours on the phone to figure out who has it.
+A $2 service charge will apply in order to view results of pharmacies who have it in stock.
+Rxeed can't ensure which manufacturer pharmacies have in stock .
 Locate option is valid for 24 hours upon payment of service fee $2 to view all pharmacies responded to your inquiry.

 Rxeed allow consumers to fill out a description of compounded medication/Formula desired/Doctor name and phone number and will connect the consumer with a licensed compounding pharmacy in their local state who can facilitate the process for processing their compounded prescription.
 If the consumer get no feedback from Rxeed or a compounding pharmacy affiliated with Rxeed within 72 hours, it means Rxeed was not able to match the consumer request with a compounding pharmacy.

 The comprehensive medication review (CMR) offers much more than the traditional brown-bag review.
 Pharmacists go beyond review of medication purposes and side effects, and creation of a personal medication list (PML) for the patient.
 CMRs also assess issues such as adherence, appropriateness of therapy, and opportunities for cost savings, and along with a medication list provide a medication action plan (MAP), detailing the steps to optimized medication therapy.
 The focus is no longer on just the bag of medications, but on the care of the patient as a whole.While there is no strict formula, a complete CMR includes: